 Body love often seems so far out of reach for women in larger bodies.
 Which is why I didn’t title this blog, “3 Steps to Falling in Love with Your Larger Body.”
 I titled it, “3 Steps to Respecting Your Larger Body.”

 “Loving” your body often brings up images of fat women in bathtubs with rose pedals floating by.
-I know when I began working on my body image issues.
+I know when I began working on my poor body image issues.
 THAT seemed impossible.

 Women in larger bodies are continually given the message that we can’t love ourselves & respect our bodies until we are tiny.
 This simply isn’t true!